EXPEL BLOG

 CEO impersonation email request

-Attackers often like to move the conversation away from email to lower the chance of being discovered.
-Asking for cell phone numbers allows them to use calls or texting for further interactions.
+Attackers often like to move the conversation away from email to lower the chance of discovery.
+Asking for cell phone numbers allows them to use calls or texting instead, which is more personal and unmonitored.

 We’ve seen similar emails with language like: